Build a Markdown to HTML Converter in Python

 mistune.html() handles tables, strikethrough, task lists, and autolinks out of the box.
 No extensions to configure for basic parsing.

-Converting Markdown with Python-Markdown
+Converting markdown with Python-Markdown

 The markdown library takes a different approach: a lean core with an extensions system.
 Enable features by passing extension names: